mnsgrosa/llm_arxiv/README.md

 # LLM Papers with Code

-A project that scrapes and retrieves papers from PapersWithCode, allowing users to search for related papers using natural language queries.
+A project that scrapes and retrieves papers from PapersWithCode, allowing users to search for related papers using natural language queries through an agentic interface.

+## Project Overview

+This application consists of:

+1. A FastAPI backend that handles paper scraping and database operations
+2. A Streamlit frontend for user interaction
+3. An agent-based system using Google ADK for natural language processing
+4. ChromaDB for vector storage and semantic search

 ## Environment Setup